hyperledger/indy-hipe/text/ephemeral-challenge-protocol/README.md

 #### Key possession proof

-//TODO what if the challenge is simply asking the challenge responder to prove posession of a shared secret or private key?
+//TODO what if the challenge is simply asking the challenge responder to prove possession of a shared secret or private key?

 ## Reference